massif-press/gmgen/README.md

 | 5    | find and replace keywords, resolve other selection sets                       |
 | 6    | increment iteration counter and return to step #1                             |

-Once this process finishes, the generator will finalize this still based on the GeneratorOptions parameters:
+Once this process finishes, the generator will finalize this still based on the GeneratorOptions parameters.

-## Rendering Options

-### CleanMultipleSpaces

-Reduces all non-newline whitespace to a single space.

-### IgnoreMissingKeys

-Finds and removes all unprocessed keys

 ## Debugging